voxpupuli/agtm/facts.md

 Finally, at the end we return the list of users.

 ```
-    # Facts must be strings, so return a list of users comma seperated.
+    # Facts must be strings, so return a list of users comma separated.
     users.join(',')
   end
 end